 If you take care that the thermostat is always properly adjusted, you will save electricity that would be wasted on the excessive operation of the HVAC system.
 When you leave the house for a longer period, adjust the thermostat.
 Also, adjust the thermostat to the time of day.
 While this seems like a small thing, it’s important because, in addition to saving money and energy, you’ll also save your HVAC system from overworking.

-Switch to a smart air condition controller
+Switch to a smart air conditioning controller

 The new controllers have energy-saving options and more efficient fault detection, so you can save time and money and energy trying to figure out what’s wrong with your HVAC.
 Although this may not seem like the most economical option, it pays off in the long run.